 (2) If an agency properly submits additional written documentation, the surveyor may add the documentation to the record of the survey.

-(e) If DADS identifies additional violations or deficiencies after the exit conference, DADS holds an additional face-to-face exit conference with the agency regarding the additional violations or deficiencies.
+(e) If HHSC identifies additional violations or deficiencies after the exit conference, HHSC holds an additional face-to-face exit conference with the agency regarding the additional violations or deficiencies.

-(f) DADS provides official written notification of the survey findings to the agency within 10 working days after the exit conference.
+(f) HHSC provides official written notification of the survey findings to the agency within 10 working days after the exit conference.

-(g) The official written notification of the survey findings includes a statement of violations, condition-level deficiencies, or both, cited by DADS against the agency as a result of the survey, and instructions for submitting an acceptable plan of correction, and for requesting IDR.
+(g) The official written notification of the survey findings includes a statement of violations, condition-level deficiencies, or both, cited by HHSC against the agency as a result of the survey, and instructions for submitting an acceptable plan of correction, and for requesting IDR.

-(1) If the official written notification of the survey findings declares that an agency is in violation of the statute or this chapter, an agency must follow DADS instructions included with the statement of violations for submitting an acceptable plan of correction.
+(1) If the official written notification of the survey findings declares that an agency is in violation of the Statute or this chapter, an agency must follow HHSC instructions included with the statement of violations for submitting an acceptable plan of correction.

 (2) An acceptable plan of correction includes the corrective measures and time frame with which the agency must comply to ensure correction of a violation.
-If an agency fails to correct each violation by the date on the plan of correction, DADS may take enforcement action against the agency.
+If an agency fails to correct each violation by the date on the plan of correction, HHSC may take enforcement action against the agency.
 An agency must correct a violation in accordance with the following time frames:

-(A) A Severity Level B violation that results in serious harm to or death of a client or constitutes a serious threat to the health or safety of a client must be addressed upon receipt of the official written notice of the violations and corrected within two days.
+(A) A Severity Level B violation that results in serious harm to or death of a client or constitutes a serious threat to the health or safety of a client, must be addressed upon receipt of the official written notice of the violations and corrected within two days.

 (B) A Severity Level B violation that substantially limits the agency's capacity to provide care must be corrected within seven days after receipt of the official written notice of the violations.